wills106/homeassistant-solax-modbus/README.md

 # homeassistant-solax-modbus
 ## Universal Solar Inverter over Modbus RS485 / TCP custom_component for Home Assistant

+**Integration 2023.09.4 and newer only supports HA 2023.9.2 and newer.
+Support for pyModbus below 3.5.2 has been dropped.
+For HA installations older than 2023.9.0 Integration 2023.09.3 is the last supported version**

 ### Support Modbus over RS485 & TCP

 <details>